 FS: Well thank you very much everybody, appreciate it we’re getting ready to go back

-I’m very – [you very mu]ch The FS /v/ disappears in reverse, and its position comes at /r/ in RS [very].
-To be precise, the beginning of RS [ery] is not /v/, but more of an /m/.
+I’m very – [you very mu]ch The position of FS /v/ is at /r/ in RS [very].
+Therefore it has disappeared in favour of /r/.
+And to be precise, the beginning of RS [ery] is not /v/, but more of an /m/.
 However, it can easily sound like /v/ to listeners.

 It certainly approximates the words.
-There is more of an /m/ in place of /v/, and there is the minor f/th ambiguity, but in light of the knowledge that FS language is imprecise, and can be heard as such on audio, permits further consideration of its possible value.
+There is more of an /m/ in place of /v/, but in light of the knowledge that FS language is imprecise, and can be heard as such on audio, permits further consideration of its possible value.
 Also, the question begs: If the subconscious is communicating through vocal sounds/language, why should we assume that it will be entirely successful in producing all of the phonemes precisely?
 I will address this in the future.

 RS: Failed business